Excerpt from Telling Lies

 When emotions are aroused, changes occur automatically without choice or deliberation.
 These changes begin in a split second…People do not actively select when they will feel an emotion.
 Instead, they usually experience emotions more passively as happening to them, and, in the case of “negative” emotions such as fear or anger, it may happen to them despite themselves.
 Not only is there little choice about when an emotion is felt, but people often don’t feel they have much choice about whether or not the expressive signs of the emotion are manifest to others.
 It may not even be possible to control one’s actions if the emotion felt is very strong.
 A strong emotion explains, even if it does not always excuse, improper action.

 When an emotion begins gradually rather than suddenly the changes in behavior are small and are relatively easy to conceal if one is aware of what one is feeling.
 Most people are not.
-When an emotion begins gradually and remains slight, it may be more noticeable to other than the self, not registering in awareness unless it becomes more intense.
+When an emotion begins gradually and remains slight, it may be more noticeable to others than to one’s self, not registering in awareness unless it becomes more intense.
 Once an emotion is strong, however, it is much harder to control.
 Concealing the changes in face, body, and voice requires a struggle.
 Even when the concealment is successful and there is no leakage of the feelings, sometimes the struggle itself will be noticeable as a deception clue.

 While concealing an emotion is not easy, neither is falsifying the appearance of an unfelt emotion, even when there is no other emotion that must be concealed.
 It requires more than just saying “I am angry” or “I am afraid.”
 The deceiver must look and sound as if he is angry or afraid his claim is to be believed.
 It is not easy to assemble the right movements, the particular changes in voice, that are required for falsifying emotions.
 There are certain movements of the face face, for example, that very few people can perform voluntarily.
 These difficult-to-perform movements are vital to successful falsification of distress, fear, and anger.

 Falsifying becomes much harder just when it is needed most, to help conceal another emotion.
 Trying to look angry is not easy, but if fear is felt when the person tries to look angry the person will be torn.
 One set of impulses arising out of the fear pulls one way, while the deliberate attempt to seem angry pulls the other way.
 The brows, for example, are involuntarily pulled upward in fear.
 But to falsify anger the person must pull them down.
-Often the signs of this internal struggle between the felt and the false emotion themselves betray the deceit.
+Often the signs of this internal struggle between the felt and the false emotion betray the deceit.

 Feelings about Lying